Average San Diego County gas price rises to another record high -

 Average San Diego County gas price rises to another record high

-SAN DIEGO (KUSI) – The average price of a gallon of self-serve regular gasoline in San Diego County rose to a record high Thursday for the second consecutive day, increasing 1 cent to $4.736.
+SAN DIEGO (KUSI) – The average price of a gallon of self-serve regular gasoline in San Diego County rose to a record high Friday for the third consecutive day, increasing four-tenths of a cent to $4.74.

 The San Diego County record before Wednesday was $4.725 set Oct.
 8, 2012.